 Water: They do not like stagnant water or excess moisture in the soil.
-The plants can be watered once in three days during summer, ones in a week during the rainy season and ones in 10-15 days during winter.
+The plants can be watered once in three days during summer, once a week during the rainy season, and once in 10-15 days during winter.
 The dryness of the soil should be checked before watering them.

 Light: They prefer bright indirect light.
 The plants can also get adapted to shady regions.
-The leaves do not get enough colour and the stems become lean when there is no enough light supply
+The leaves do not get enough color and the stems become lean when there is not enough light supply

-Fertilizer: The plants can be fed with any liquid fertilizer ones or twice a month during spring and summer.
+Fertilizer: The plants can be fed with any liquid fertilizer once or twice a month during spring and summer.

 Pests and other problems for Rhoeo Plants

 The plants are not prone to many diseases.
 However, they can be attacked by spider mites.
 They can be prevented by hose spraying the plant with water.
 The spider mites do not survive in humid conditions.